 Just in case your beneficiary dies before you, or is unwilling or unable to accept the payout, you can name a contingent beneficiary, who would receive the payout in that event.
 Just as with primary beneficiaries, you can divide up the money between contingent beneficiaries in any way you please.
 If your beneficiary dies before you and you haven’t named a contingent beneficiary, the payout from your life insurance policy becomes part of your estate.

 Is there flexibility in how the benefit can be paid out?

 Yes, though it depends on your insurer.
 The death benefit can be paid out in a few ways.
-Typically, it is paid out tax-free to your chosen beneficiary in a lump sum, which is how Lemonade’s term life offering operates.
+Typically, it is paid out tax-free to your chosen beneficiary (or your contingent beneficiary if your primary beneficiary isn’t able to collect benefits) in a lump sum, which is how Lemonade’s term life offering operates.
 Other insurers may offer different options.

 Some insurers—but not Lemonade—offer policy’s with what’s called an ‘accelerated death benefit.’
 Those with terminal illnesses who are not expected to live much longer, and who need to cover health care expenses, can apply to get some portion of their payout early.
 To prove their eligibility, policy holders have to submit proof of a short life expectancy and obtain an accelerated death benefit rider.
 Any portion of the benefit paid while the policy holder is alive is deducted from the benefit amount paid out when they pass away.